Epaphrodite-framework/ysra/README.md

 composer create-project --prefer-dist epaphrodite/epaphrodite project-name
 ```

-⚠️ Recommendation : If MongoDB is not installed on your machine, we recommend removing the 'mongodb/mongodb' line from your composer.json file.
+⚠️ `Recommendation` : If `MongoDB` is not installed on your machine, we recommend removing the `mongodb/mongodb` line from your `composer.json` file.
 This will prevent errors during the framework installation.

 ```bash
 composer update